Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-However, there are several problematic situations that could occur.
-Firstly, if two slits $\zeta_i$ and $\zeta_j$ lie on the same radial segment (a subset of the annulus $\bA^{(j)}_{R_j}$ of the form $\{z \in \bA^{(j)}_{R_j} \,|\,\arg(z) = \theta\}$ for some $\theta$), then our cutting and glueing procedure is not well-defined.
-We still need to keep track of whether $\zeta_i$ lies clockwise or counterclockwise from $\zeta_j$.
-To do this we also include the data of a successor permutation $\omega: \{1,\ldots,2h\} \to \{1,\ldots,2h\}$.
+However, several problematic situations could occur.
+Firstly, if two slits $\zeta_i$ and $\zeta_j$ lie on the same \emph{radial segment}, by definition a subset of the annulus $\smash{\bA^{(j)}_{R_j}}$ of the form then our cutting and glueing procedure is not well-defined: we need to keep track of whether $\zeta_i$ lies clockwise or counterclockwise from $\zeta_j$.
+To do this we include the data of a successor permutation

 This has $n$ cycles, corresponding to the $n$ annuli, and we should demand that each cycle contains the numbers of the slits in one of the annuli and is compatible with the weak cyclic ordering on these coming from the argument of the slits.
-In a sense the successor permutation keeps track of the fact that when two slits coincide, one lies actually infinitesimally counterclockwise from the other.
+The successor permutation keeps track of the fact that when two slits coincide, one lies actually ``infinitesimally counterclockwise'' from the other.
 See Figure \ref{figsuccessor}.

-This is still not enough because if all slits on an annulus lie on the same radial segment, we can only deduce the ordering of the slits up to a cyclic permutation.
-To fix this, we add additional data; the angular distance $r_i \in [0,2\pi]$ in counterclockwise direction from $\zeta_i$ to $\zeta_{\omega(i)}$.
+This is not enough, because if all slits on an annulus lie on the same radial segment we can only deduce the ordering of the slits up to a cyclic permutation.
+To amend this, we add additional data; the angular distance $r_i \in [0,2\pi]$ in counterclockwise direction from $\zeta_i$ to $\zeta_{\omega(i)}$.
 In almost all cases one can deduce this from the locations of the $\zeta_i$ and $\omega$, but in the case where all slits on an annulus lie on the same radial segment, one of them will have to be $r_i = 2\pi$, while the others will have to be $r_j = 0$.
 This allows one to determine the ordering of the slits, since the slit $\zeta_i$ with $r_i = 2\pi$ should be first in clockwise direction from the angular gap between the slits.